General Terms and Conditions

-Legal prohibition under this clause means prohibition under any law, rule, order or regulation implying sanctions such as, without limitation, trade restrictions, economic or financial sanctions applied to countries, to private individuals or to legal persons, and in particular sanctions imposed by the United Nations, the European Union and the EU Member States.
+Legal prohibition under this clause means prohibition under any law, rule, order, regulation or similar act, as well as any act implying sanctions such as, without limitation, trade restrictions, economic or financial sanctions applied to countries, to private individuals or to legal persons, and in particular sanctions imposed by the United Nations, the European Union and the EU Member States.

-GLS France services also exclude the transportation of dangerous goods, of money or valuables, arms, parts of arms and or ammunitions, tobacco, dual-use items as per the Council Regulation (EC) No 428/2009 and in general all products the transport of which is regulated or which requires the implementation of special conditions for transportation by road or by air.
+GLS France services also exclude the transportation of tender submissions or RFP, money or valuables, explosives, arms, parts of arms and or ammunitions, tobacco, dual-use items as per the Council Regulation (EC) No 428/2009, animals, living insects, human remains, goods subject to importation licence, antiquities and works of art, precious stones or precious metals (unless otherwise agreed in writing), dangerous goods (except for Limited Quantities as per the ADR and after the prior written agreement of GLS France) and in general all products the transport of which is regulated or which require the implementation of special conditions for transportation by road or by air.

 • to destroy them or take any other relevant actions depending on the characteristics of the goods, at Client’s costs and expense;

 • to apply a penalty of EUR 1000 per parcel containing excluded goods, notwithstanding any other penalty or compensation that may be claimed by GLS France for any direct, indirect or consequential damages that may be caused by such excluded goods;